 Optimizing job search performance of unemployed job seekers remains a priority for unemployment researchers and practitioners alike.
 Grit, as a non-cognitive personality trait, may play an essential role in optimizing job search performance.
 However, grit is largely ignored in the context of unemployment.
 This chapter first contends that grit interventions should be developed for and implemented in the unemployment context.
-Secondly, it proposes practical strategies on how the psychological conditions of grit (interest, deliberate practice, hope, meaning and purpose) could be developed by job seekers.
+Secondly, it proposes practical strategies on how job seekers could develop the psychological conditions of grit (interest, deliberate practice, hope, meaning and purpose).
 Thirdly, it provides an overview of strategies which could be employed to develop a growth-mindset within the unemployed.
-Finally, it argues how self-determination theory could be used to create a need supportive environment which is important to facilitate the job seeker’s adherence to, engagement with grit intervention strategies.
+Finally, it argues how self-determination theory (SDT) could be used to create a need supportive environment which is important to facilitate the job seeker's adherence to, engagement with grit intervention strategies.
 In doing so, the chapter contributes to the limited literature on grit interventions, in general, but also more specifically in the unemployment context.
 It also contributes to incorporating SDT principles in the delivery of grit interventions.

 |Title of host publication||Multidisciplinary Perspectives on Grit|